-Whenever we present the many blunders in the Quran to Muslims, their favourite reply is that their Quran is a divine book because no one can produce a book like it.
-At times when I ask why this is so, they will say “because the Quran says so!”
-Well, that is a fallacy of circular reasoning which proves nothing.
+Whenever we point out many of the blunders in the Quran to Muslims, their favourite reply is that their Quran is a divine book because no one can produce a book like it.
+At times when you ask them why this is so, they will say “Because the Quran says so!”
+Well, that’s a fallacy of circular reasoning which proves nothing.
 Such an assertion can only be accepted by those who have already assumed the divine origin of the Quran.
 Here is what the Quran itself says on the issue:

 Sura 2:23 “And if you (Arab pagans, Jews and Christians) are in doubt concerning that which We have sent down (i.e the Qur’an) to Our slave [Muhammad], then produce a Surah (chapter) of the like thereof and call your witnesses (supporters and helpers) beside Allah…”